How to Convert PDF to Speech in 2026 (Step-by-Step Guide)

 Accessibility.
 People with dyslexia, vision problems, or reading difficulties benefit hugely from audio.
 The W3C Web Accessibility Initiative lists text-to-speech as a key assistive technology.

 Better retention.
 Some people absorb information better by hearing it.
-Listening and reading together can boost comprehension.
+A study from the University of Waterloo found that reading information aloud improves memory compared to reading silently.
+Listening and reading together can boost comprehension even further.

 Speed.
 You can adjust the playback speed.
 Listen at 1.5x or 2x to get through material faster than reading.

 Language learning.
 Hearing proper pronunciation while following along with text helps you learn faster.
-SpeechReader supports over 60 languages with native-sounding voices.
+Many TTS tools now support over 60 languages with native-sounding voices.

 SpeechReader is built specifically for turning documents into natural speech.
 Upload your PDF, pick a voice from 1000+ options in 60+ languages, and hit play.